rsvim/rfc/2-EventLoop/3-MeetJsRuntime.md

 As a user config, the js file anyway need to be loaded first before user can operate on the TUI application.

+Sequential configuration loading brings the start time, i.e. as users install more configs/plugins, the editor's startup time increases.
+The famous [lazy.nvim](https://github.com/folke/lazy.nvim) (Neovim's plugin manager) uses `VeryLazy` event to lazy load configs, and compile lua files into byte code to boost the start up time.
+For RSVIM, we may take a look at some solutions such as V8's snapshot, and js file bundle.

 ## Built-in Types

 Most famous js runtimes such as _Node.js_, _Deno_ and [_LLRT_](https://github.com/awslabs/llrt) are for general purpose, running web frameworks or applications on server side.
 The long history of javascript brings a lot of built-in APIs and specifications, which is quite a burden if we want to keep compatible with.